 That was suicide.
 He could flee.
 That was postponing the inevitable.
 For a moment he stood there, thinking.
 An idea that held a wild chance came to him, and, tightening his belt, he headed away from the swamp.

 The baying of the hounds drew nearer, then still nearer, nearer, ever nearer.
 On a ridge Rainsford climbed a tree.
 Down a watercourse, not a quarter of a mile away, he could see the bush moving.
 Straining his eyes, he saw the lean figure of General Zaroff; just ahead of him Rainsford made out another figure whose wide shoulders surged through the tall jungle weeds; it was the giant Ivan, and he seemed pulled forward by some unseen force; Rainsford knew that Ivan must be holding the pack in leash.

 They would be on him any minute now.
 His mind worked frantically.
 He thought of a native trick he had learned in Uganda.
 First he slid down the tree.
-Then he caught hold of a springy young sapling and to it he fastened his hunting knife, with the blade pointing down the trail; with a bit of wild grapevine he tied back the sapling.
-Then he ran for his life.
+Second he caught hold of a springy young sapling and to it he fastened his hunting knife, with the blade pointing down the trail; with a bit of wild grapevine he tied back the sapling.
+Third he ran for his life.
 The hounds raised their voices as they hit the fresh scent.
 Rainsford knew now how an animal at bay feels.

 He had to stop to get his breath.
 The baying of the hounds stopped abruptly, and Rainsford’s heart stopped too.
 They must have reached the knife.